chill117/sequel/readme.md

 { user_id: [ 'Missing parent row for foreign key field' ] }
 ```

-Again, it is possible to set a custom error message:
+Much like with validation rules, it is possible to set custom error messages for foreign keys:
 ```js
 	foreignKeys: {
 		user_id: {